photorvva.jpg (9375 bytes)

 Your Uncle Fred’s house

 It may be really obvious, or it just may be something you never would think about.
 If you are visiting friends or relatives, and you need to read your e-mail, you just may find that your Uncle Fred has a computer and access to the Internet.
 It may seem extremely rude, to visit a long-lost relative and then sit in isolation while you surf the Web.
 But I can think of times where this might work out very well.
-Like maybe your wife and her sister haven’t seen each other for years, but you and your brother-in-law have nothing in common.
-But now the two men can surf the Web while the women catch up on 10 years of gossip.
+Like maybe your wife and her sister haven’t seen each other for years, but you and your brother-in-law are running out of things to talk about.
+Now the two men can surf the Web while the women catch up on years of gossip.

 Free Web-based e-mail accounts

 These are really popular with a lot of people.
-Remember I told you earlier that many people have their own e-mail address at work, or at school.
+Many people have their own e-mail address at work, or at school.
 But not all employers, and not all school administrators, are willing to have you use that e-mail address for personal messages.
 There are now several free e-mail servers on the Internet.

-And if your ISP is nearly anyone but AOL, then you should be able to have your e-mail automatically forwarded to your Hotmail or Yahoo Mail address.
+And you should be able to have your e-mail automatically forwarded to your Hotmail or Yahoo Mail address.
 You can find instructions on this at the Hotmail or Yahoo sites.

 Do you still need an ISP?